 If you’re a new LLC, S-Corp, or C-Corp, one of the first cards to consider is Brex for Startups Credit Card.
 This card doesn’t have an annual fee, earns up to 7x points per $1 on purchases, and can save you at least $25,000 in business partner offers.
 This card isn’t available to sole proprietors, even if you have an Employer Identification Number.

 Finally, for cash rewards, consider the American Express Blue Business Cash™ Card.
 It doesn’t have an annual fee yet gives you 2% back on up to $50,000 in annual spending.
 All remaining purchases above $50,000 earn 1% back.
+Cash back earned is automatically credited to your statement.

 Can my LLC get a credit card?